North Wollongong

 North Wollongong shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 North Wollongong's educational attainment is notably higher than broader benchmarks.
-As of 2016, 38.0% of its residents aged 15 and above held university qualifications, compared to 21.3% in the rest of New South Wales and 25.2% in the SA4 region.
-University graduates comprise 24.2%, with postgraduate qualifications at 12.2% and graduate diplomas at 1.6%.
-Vocational credentials are also prominent, with 27.2% of residents holding such qualifications – advanced diplomas at 9.2% and certificates at 18.0%.
+As of the latest data, 38.0% of residents aged 15 years and over possess university qualifications, compared to 21.3% in the Rest of NSW and 25.2% in the SA4 region.
+This educational advantage positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are the most common at 24.2%, followed by postgraduate qualifications (12.2%) and graduate diplomas (1.6%).

 Frequently Asked Questions - Education